RoSPA diploma

 oiled

 Worn brake pads?
-Scored brake discs will be costly to replace
+Scored brake discs will be expensive to replace

 Brakes work and aren't spongy